Skip to content

 quantity: IntNumber of items purchased

-expirationDate: Date?Subscription expiration (iOS only)
+expirationDate: Date?Subscription expiration (iOS only — Android subscriptions require server verification)

 isAutoRenewing: BoolWhether a subscription auto-renews